 (providing resources, privileges, support and social activities for pre-retirees and retirees)

 Retirement planning webinars will be offered in February and July 2022.
 Details will be shared here and in the Gateway Connect newsletter.

 Personal consultations are available on an ongoing basis from all of USC's retirement investment providers, at no charge.

-These 30-minute sessions give you a chance to review your USC retirement savings accounts with a retirement planning and guidance consultant from your investment company.
+These sessions, held by phone or via Zoom, give you a chance to review your USC retirement savings accounts with a retirement planning and guidance consultant from your investment company.
 During your appointment, the consultant can help you review your asset allocation, determine if you are saving enough to meet your retirement goals, and evaluate your distribution options at retirement.
 Bring your questions!